GalaluddinOwais/The-Evolving-Green-Thing/README.md

 # Additional Notes
 ####
 * In the footsteps of the genetic algorithm in the project, the neural networks in the project have also been implemented from scratch as mathematical equations, which may be seen as a pro or a con.
 * One drawback of the project is that it doesn't follow a best practice in the training process, as it doesn't run the manifestation of all chromosomes in a generation in parallel.
-While this approach is time-consuming, it is suitable for less powerful processors.
+While this is time-consuming, it is suitable for less powerful processors.
 * One other drawback of the project is that it contains some code repetition that could be better modularized.